Forrester Now Tech: The PK loyalty evolution

-A: Being included in the Now Tech report, while not a shoo-in, often translates to an invitation to participate in the following Wave Report, which includes rankings and ratings, and historically has given our team great market recognition and has driven significant industry relationships.
-Forrester is considered an expert in the space and a solid, non-biased resource, so an endorsement from Forrester is a fantastic seal of approval!
+A: In my opinion, being included in the Now Tech report, while not a shoo-in, often translates to an invitation to participate in the following Wave Report, which includes rankings and ratings, and historically has given our team great market recognition and has driven significant industry relationships.
+Forrester is considered an expert in the space and a solid, non-biased resource, so recognition from Forrester is, for us, a fantastic seal of approval!

 Q: Forrester identifies PK as a midsize player.
 How should prospective buyers of loyalty services and solutions navigate those segments?